Producer: Alberto Grimaldi

 Mal Arnold, who played a 60-year-old just the week before, plays a teenager here.
 William Kerwin is his usual fabulous self as Harmon the blackmailed photographer, and Allison Louise Downe plays the principal female (she’s not as good an actor as she is a writer).

 If Blood Feast is in the public domain, then certainly Scum of the Earth! is.
-Regardless, no one has uploaded it to Archive.org.
-You can usually find it on YouTube or DailyMotion.
+Regardless, is a decent copy on Archive.org.
 The only version of this film by itself is a DVD-R — not recommended.
 It is usually paired with other films: Blood Feast, The Defilers, and Night Tide.

 The Seekers (2003)